About the Pre Configurator

 - This is where the tabs/types are located.
 Each tab represents a new configuration.
 The selected tab will be the configuration used when placing the product in the drawing.

-- There are five Types of Components listed in this section: Clearance, Compartment, Bay, Frame, Racking, and Flue Gap.
+- The Types of Components listed in this section are: Clearance, Compartment, Bay, Frame, Racking, and Flue Gap.
 Each has a specific set of properties used to create a configuration.

 - The Properties for the Types of Components are viewed and edited in this section.